The Study Linking Fluorescent Light to Malignant Melanoma

 Fluorescent bulbs work by sending an electrical current through mercury vapor, which then emits ultraviolet (UV) light.
 This UV light hits a phosphor coating on the inside of the bulb, creating visible light.

-Not all that UV stays inside the bulb.
+The major problem is that not all that UV stays inside the bulb.

 The Personal Wake-Up Call

 Incandescents produce light by heating a metal filament until it glows.
-No UV radiation.
-No flickering.
-No vaporized mercury.
+No UV radiation, no flickering, no vaporized mercury.

 Are they less energy efficient?
 Sure.